mrtolkien/fastapi_simple_security/README.md

 - `FASTAPI_SIMPLE_SECURITY_SECRET`: Secret administrator key

   - Generated automatically on server startup if not provided
   - Allows generation of new API keys, revoking of existing ones, and API key usage view
   - It being compromised compromises the security of the API

 - `FASTAPI_SIMPLE_SECURITY_HIDE_DOCS`: Whether or not to hide the API key related endpoints from the documentation
 - `FASTAPI_SIMPLE_SECURITY_DB_LOCATION`: Location of the local sqlite database file

   - `sqlite.db` in the running directory by default
   - When running the app inside Docker, use a bind mount for persistence

 - `FAST_API_SIMPLE_SECURITY_AUTOMATIC_EXPIRATION`: Duration, in days, until an API key is deemed expired
   - 15 days by default
+- `FASTAPI_SIMPLE_SECURITY_API_KEY_FILE`: File containing that should be inserted or updated on startup

+  - Format: name;api_key;expiration-date

 ## Contributing